Paul-Sizon/Smart-Escrow-P2P/README.md

 # Smart Escrow P2P: 🌐🔒 for P2P Marketplaces 🤝🛒

-Smart Escrow P2P is a feature designed to bring security and trust to peer-to-peer (P2P) marketplaces.
-Leveraging the power of blockchain and smart contracts, this project offers a decentralized escrow service that ensures safe transactions between buyers and sellers of second-hand goods.
+Smart Escrow P2P is a feature designed to bring security and trust to peer-to-peer (P2P) marketplaces by leveraging the power of blockchain and smart contracts.
+This project offers a decentralized escrow service that ensures safe transactions between buyers and sellers of second-hand goods.

-## Project Overview:
-Smart Escrow P2P is not a complete app, but a robust feature that can be integrated into existing or new applications.
-It provides a framework for creating secure, trustless transactions using cryptocurrency, making it ideal for marketplaces where users buy and sell second-hand items.
+It is not a complete app but a robust feature that can be integrated into existing or new applications.
+Smart Escrow P2P provides a framework for creating secure, trustless transactions using cryptocurrency, making it ideal for marketplaces where users buy and sell second-hand items.

 ## Why Use Crypto Escrow for P2P Marketplaces?